AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 Reliably identifying the root across runs proved nontrivial, since the main values used as identifying keys (token and hash) were not sufficiently unique.
-These might come from addtional stub methods created by the crossgen process or perhaps from multipliy instantiated generic methods.
-Postprocessing would thus ignore any data from a method where the key was not unique (eg multiple version 0 rows with the same token and hash).
+These might come from additional stub methods created by the crossgen process or perhaps from multiply instantiated generic methods.
+Post-processing would thus ignore any data from a method where the key was not unique (eg multiple version 0 rows with the same token and hash).